-We fly into Havana and have an evening to acquaint ourselves briefly with the music, sights and atmosphere of one of the most distinctive capital cities in the world.
+We fly into Havana and enjoy an evening to acquaint ourselves briefly with the music, sights and atmosphere of one of the most distinctive capital cities in the world.
 Then we head east to walk in the mountains at Topes de Collantes before reaching Trinidad, one of the best preserved colonial cities in the Americas.
 Whilst here we stay in ‘Casa Particulares’, Cuban houses, to get an idea of local life.